alexeybobrow/cms/README.md

+THIS IS A BRANCH FOR GETSOCIO.COM

+DON'T DELETE THIS!!!!!!!!!!!

 # Cms

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/cms`.
 To experiment with that code, run `bin/console` for an interactive prompt.